If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 House-hunting in Wisconsin can be more affordable if you search for the best mortgage rates for your credit profile.
 That can save you tens of thousands of dollars over the lifetime of your loan.
 As you start your search to compare mortgage lenders, check out some of Wisconsin's most affordable places to live.

-Just because Wisconsin charges some of the highest property taxes in the U.S. (according to Tax-Rates.org) doesn't mean you can't find a home within your budget.
+Just because Wisconsin charges some of the highest property taxes in the U.S. (according to Tax-rates.org) doesn't mean you can't find a home within your budget.
 There are plenty of affordable places to settle down in the state, including the following five.

-Located along the Wisconsin River, this city has a population of 17,842 and offers plenty of sporting activities, a nightlife scene, and parks.
+Located along the Wisconsin River, this city has a population of 17,770 and offers plenty of sporting activities, a nightlife scene, and parks.
 It's also known as cranberry county, so you'll see many activities and businesses dedicated to this fruit.
 Many of Wisconsin Rapids' residents are families and retirees, and over half of them own their homes.
-Although property taxes are relatively high at 1.78% in Wood County, the median home value is $89,100, lower than in many parts of the U.S.
+Although property taxes are relatively high at 1.78% in Wood County, the median home value is $91,100, lower than in many parts of the U.S.

 Settling in America's Dairyland offers plenty of affordable housing choices, even if property taxes are some of the highest in the country.
 To make monthly mortgage payments even more affordable, stay well within your housing budget and shop around for the most competitive mortgage rates.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.